npartovi/Twitch.ME/README.md

 - [ ] Display D3 Barchart of top 20 streamers for each game
 - [ ] Allows users to click on Top 20 streamer barchart to load stream for that specific streamer
 - [ ] Hover over effects for D3 barchart displaying information
-- [ ] D3 bubble chart that will load top 10 trending clips of selected game

 ## Wireframes